easttennesseecc-star/Q-Top-Dog-IDE/MARKET_DOMINATION_PLAYBOOK.md

 **Why They Can't Compete:**
 - VS Code is editor-only (deployment is separate concern)
 - GitHub Copilot is about coding, not shipping
-- Q-IDE owns "full-stack IDE" space
+- Top Dog owns "full-stack IDE" space

 ---